Imagine this: a customer purchases your product or service, uses it for a day or two but runs into a problem that ruins their satisfaction with it.

 So, the best way to do that is to offer the solution to minor problems or explain the things that usually confuse clients.

-Canva, whose help center is one of the best, offers an FAQ page.
-You can find it on the homepage of their Help Centre.
+Canva—whose help center is among the best—provides an FAQ page that you can find on the homepage of their Help Centre.

 If you browse the “Fix a problem” category, you’ll see the most frequently asked questions from the seven major categories related to Canva’s services and features.